Zakir-Ansari/blockchain/1. Smart Contracts/README.md

-To test the operations, lets take some account addresses:
+To test the operations, let's take some account addresses:

 ![](../Resources/Smart%20Contracts/ZToken-Addresses.JPG)